wthe22/batchlib/README.rst

     cmd /c batchlib.bat template new_library > lib\your_library_name.bat

 This template contains all the structures you need for your function to work correctly with Batchlib.
-Now you can start adding your own library function and there are guides inside to help you too!
+Now you can start adding your own library function.

 Minified Batchlib
 -----------------